 Ford certified pre-owned warranty

-A longtime leader of the auto industry, Ford is a brand known for its longevity and innovations that are still around.
-When it comes to the brand today, it’s important that your Ford is safe on the road — especially if it's pre-owned.
-That’s where Ford’s launch of Blue Advantage comes in: a certified pre-owned (CPO) vehicle program powered by a slick digital marketplace where you can browse CPO Fords nationwide.
-But how does this program actually stack up?
-How much extra do CPO Fords cost?
-And is that worth paying for what you’re getting?
+A longtime leader in the auto industry, Ford is a brand renowned for its longevity and innovations that remain relevant today.
+When it comes to the brand today, it’s important that your Ford is safe on the road, especially if it's pre-owned.

 Jump to insightFord’s warranties on its Gold Certified and EV Certified vehicles are solid, offering an extra one year or 12,000 miles of bumper-to-bumper protection, but Blue Certified vehicles get much less.

-Jump to insightOn average, Ford dealers charge an extra 4.9% for CPO vehicles (about $1,125 extra on a $23,000 car), which may be worth it given the solid warranty protection you get with the better certification tiers.
+Jump to insightOn average, Ford dealers charge an extra 4.9% for CPO vehicles (about $1,125 extra on a $23,000 car), which may be worth it given the solid warranty protection.

 Jump to insightFord’s certified pre-owned program explained

-These limits vary because the Blue Advantage program has three levels of certification.
-We’ve included a detailed breakdown below, but in short — Gold Certified is probably the tier you want, EV Certified is just Gold for electric vehicles (EVs), and Blue Certified is for older vehicles that end up on a Ford dealer’s lot, regardless of their make or model.
+These limits vary because the Blue Advantage Program has three levels of certification.
+We’ve included a detailed breakdown below, but, in short, Gold Certified is probably the tier you want.
+EV Certified is just Gold for electric vehicles (EVs), and Blue Certified is for older cars that end up on a Ford dealer’s lot, regardless of their make or model.
+All tiers come with a 14-day/1,000-mile money-back guarantee.

 Gold Certified vehicles come with an additional 12-month/12,000-mile Comprehensive Limited Warranty (measured from when you bought your vehicle or the original bumper-to-bumper warranty ends, whichever is later) and a seven-year/100,000-mile Powertrain Limited Warranty (measured from when your vehicle was brand-new).